 Ready to learn more?
 This guide covers everything you need to know about doctor's notes – from legal requirements to best practices – ensuring you handle your medical documentation professionally and effectively.

-Healthcare providers issue these notes to:
+Healthcare providers issue doctor's notes to:

 A doctor's note will state that your healthcare provider endorses your time off from work for a certain period of time as well as when you’re cleared to return.
 People refers to doctors notes by different names.
 Here are some examples of terms used when referring to a doctor’s note:

 There is no difference between any of these and they all refer to the same type of documentation.
+If you want to learn more about what you should look for in a doctor's note please see our breakdown here in What Does A Doctor's Note Look Like?

 Employers often require doctor's notes to: